bluppfisk/cccedict/README.md

 ## Limitations, bugs, roadmap

 ### Opportunities for improvement
-- Well perhaps it could output various formats (e.g. JSON) instead of simply arrays?
+- Perhaps it could output various formats (e.g. JSON) instead of arrays
 - Any further Chinese in the English translation (references, alternative spellings, or full forms of abbreviations) could be structured and nested
 - getFull() still needs to be described (and made accessible, or removed)